Fruity flapjacks / oat bars / cereal bars

 This is a fairly simple oat fruity flapjacks recipe that will give you some typical British flapjacks.
 You can experiment a bit with the ingredients by using a mix of muesli or granola to get a more varied type of cereal bar.

 This is a typical British recipe as it uses Lyle’s Golden Syrup, which is another very British ingredient.
-Maybe in the USA you use some other ingredient to get the same effect but with a different taste?
+Maybe in the USA you use some other ingredient to get the same effect but perhaps with a different taste?
+Maple syrup maybe?

-For example, try other types of dried fruit like diced dried apricots and/or coconut.
+For example, try other types of dried fruit like diced dried apricots and/or even desiccated coconut.

 Maybe you could add some chopped nuts or something else?
 But I am sure you can come up with a better recipe for us all?!

-So please try this recipe and let me know how you get on.
+So please try this recipe and let me know how you get on in the comments section below.
 I would love to know!

 How to make fruity flapjacks

 Or some other tea time recipes: